Lincoln Continental: Diamond Anniversary Edition (1996)

 To commemorate the 75th anniversary of Lincoln, a Diamond Anniversary Edition of the Continental was offered as an option package.
 The package included "Diamond Anniversary" badging, leather seats, voice-activated cellular phone, JBL audio system, auto electrochromatic dimming mirror with compass, and traction control.

 Spinnaker Edition (1996)

 As a continuation of the version offered the year before on the Town Car, Lincoln offered a Spinnaker Edition of the 1996 Continental.
-The option package featured "Spinnaker Edition" badging, tri-coat paint, two-toned leather seats, and 16" spoked aluminum wheels.
+The option package featured "Spinnaker Edition" badging, tri-coat paint, two-tone leather seats, and 16" spoked aluminum wheels.

 Limited Edition (2001)

-For 2001, a Limited Edition was offered, featuring unique leather interior with "Limited" embroidery, two-toned interior trim, wood steering wheel, 6-disc CD changer, and 16-inch spoked aluminum wheels.
+For 2001, a Limited Edition was offered, featuring unique leather interior with "Limited" embroidery, two-tone interior trim, wood steering wheel, 6-disc CD changer, and 16-inch spoked aluminum wheels.
 It was sold as a Greenbrier Limited Edition Continental in select markets.

 Collector's Edition (2002)

 To commemorate the end of the model run for 2002, a Collector's Edition was offered featuring a genuine walnut burl steering wheel, instrument panel, and side door trim, "CE" logos, platinum painted grille, 10-spoke chrome wheels, and more.
 In addition to the Continental's other exterior color choices, a CE-exclusive charcoal gray was also available.
 Approximately 2,000 were produced.